Note from the Blogger

 Campton has spent much of his life bitter that George as a child lived with his mother and her new husband.
 To put it mildly he hates Brant for being able to provide George with every material thing and all the connections he needs.

 Much of the storyline deals with the dynamic between Campton and Brant, who begin the story conspiring, each in his own way, to keep George out of the military.
 George is indifferent to the service though his thoughts on the “war to end all wars” evolves during the war and he enlists.
-Over the course of the book Campton and Brant will learn they each care only for George and learn to respect each other for the roles they play in his life.
+Over the course of the book Campton and Brant will learn they each care deeply for George and learn to respect each other for the roles they play in his life.
 And although they want to protect him realize that he has a right to make his own decisions – a point his mother never concedes.

 There are many other characters entailed in this story, all interesting subplots, weaving them together is done masterfully.